Want to know more? — Subscribe

 As it is now, healthcare is focused nearly solely on treatment of existing medical conditions.
 But there is a whole lifetime of activity that comes before the sickness occurs in any given patient.
 Telehealth, through education and remote monitoring, encourages everyone to make better personal health decisions and provides better preventative strategies than in-person treatment can.

-If you want to make a telemedicine app, you'll want to know what's in it for you.
-Businesses looking to develop totally new telemedicine solutions or add a virtual branch to their existing practice have a range of opportunities they can take advantage of.
+If you want to develop a telehealth app, you'll want to know what's in it for you.
+Businesses looking to create totally new telemedicine solutions or add a virtual branch to their existing practice have a range of opportunities they can take advantage of.

 When security is baked into a product from the ground up, it tends to be less of a target than a hospital with an arcane system that hasn't seen an update since Windows XP.
 It's true that IT in healthcare is making strides in accomplishing new levels of security, but think of it this way: while each individual system has one or several ways to break in, several interconnected systems will multiply that number of risk factors.